mittal-parth/kosh-sdk/README.md

 # 🧰 Kosh

-Simple and secure way to interact with MCP Servers in Trusted Execution Environments (TEEs).
+Simple and secure way to interact with remote MCP Servers in Trusted Execution Environments (TEEs) with no coding required.

 ## 🤔 Problems Identified